littlepriests/kobo-beginner/content/docs/install-koreader.md

     ![](./images/conf-edit.png)
 3. Save, then safely eject your ereader.

-{{< callout type="info" >}}
+{{< callout type="note" >}}
-Note: I'm not sure what this step does but I've reached out to Techy-Notes to confirm why we do this.
+I'm not sure what this step does but I've reached out to Techy-Notes to confirm why we do this.
 What I can confirm right now is that my Kobo has worked just fine with this edit. {{< /callout >}}

 ### Phase 2: Install NickelMenu

 0. Plug in your ereader.
 1. Go to the [release page of the NickelMenu repository](https://github.com/pgaskin/NickelMenu/releases) and download the latest release of `KoboRoot.tgz`.
     * The file you need is in the **Assets** section.
     * I strongly recommend that you keep a copy of the most recent release handy.
-Nickelmenu sometimes disappears as we tinker with our ereader, and the best way to get it back is to follow the Nickelmenu install step.
+NickelMenu sometimes disappears as we tinker with our ereader, and the best way to get it back is to follow the NickelMenu install step.
 2. Find where `KoboRoot.tgz` downloaded on your PC, then copy `KoboRoot.tgz` and paste it into the `.kobo` directory.

     ![An image that shows where KoboRoot appears inside the .kobo directory](./images/nm-koboroot.png)